Harmonizing Generalization and Specialization: Uncertainty-Informed Collaborative Learning for Semi-supervised Medical Image Segmentation: Experiments

 \subsubsection{Training Details}

 All models are implemented in PyTorch and trained on a single NVIDIA RTX 3090 GPU.
-Training is performed using SGD with a learning rate of 0.01 and a weight decay of $10^{-4}$, for 15{,}000 iterations in both the pretraining and fine-tuning stages.
+Training uses SGD with a learning rate of 0.01 and a weight decay of $10^{-4}$, for 15{,}000 iterations in pretraining and fine-tuning stages.
 During pretraining (Stage~1), each training batch consists of 4 labeled samples, while in fine-tuning (Stage~2), each batch includes 2 labeled and 2 unlabeled samples.
-Throughout training, synthetic prompts are {supplied to} the frozen generalized teacher model to guide supervision. {Prompts are used only to query the frozen teacher, while the student model always performs prompt-free inference.} For 2D inputs, bounding-box prompts are created by shifting ground-truth annotations or pseudo-label masks by 20 pixels.
+Throughout training, synthetic prompts are {supplied to} the frozen generalized teacher to guide supervision, while the student model performs prompt-free inference.
+For 2D inputs, bounding-box prompts are created by shifting ground-truth annotations or pseudo-label masks by 20 pixels.
 For 3D inputs, point prompts are sampled either from labeled voxels or from regions with low predictive uncertainty.
 Following~\cite{tarvainen2017mean}, we adopt a Gaussian ramp-up function $\gamma(t) = \exp(-5(1 - t/t_{\text{max}})^2)$, where $t$ denotes the current iteration and $t_{\text{max}} = 15{,}000$, to progressively increase the supervision strength.
 The distillation weight is set as $\alpha(t) = \lambda_{\text{vis}} \cdot \gamma(t)$ with $ \lambda_{\text{vis}}=0.1$, while the entropy threshold is defined as $\tau(t) = 0.75 + 0.25 \cdot \gamma(t)$ to gradually relax the filtering criterion~\cite{yu2019uncertainty}.
 Only voxels with entropy below $\tau(t)$ are supervised, with a fixed loss weight $\lambda_{\text{pseudo}} = 0.5$~\cite{bai2023bidirectional}.